X-linked dominant inheritance

 X-linked dominant inheritance, sometimes referred to as X-linked dominance, is a mode of genetic inheritance by which a dominant gene is carried on the X chromosome.
 As an inheritance pattern, it is less common than the X-linked recessive type.
 In medicine, X-linked dominant inheritance indicates that a gene responsible for a genetic disorder is located on the X chromosome, and only one copy of the allele is sufficient to cause the disorder when inherited from a parent who has the disorder.
 In this case, someone who expresses an X-linked dominant allele will exhibit the disorder and be considered affected.
+The pattern of inheritance is sometimes called criss-cross inheritance.

 X-linked dominant traits do not necessarily affect males more than females (unlike X-linked recessive traits).
 The exact pattern of inheritance varies, depending on whether the father or the mother has the trait of interest.
 All fathers that are affected by an X-linked dominant disorder will have affected daughters but not affected sons.
 However, if the mother is also affected then sons will have a chance of being affected, depending on whether a dominant or recessive X chromosome is passed on.
 When the son is affected, the mother will always be affected.
 Some X-linked dominant conditions are embryonic lethal in males, making them appear to only occur in females.

 Genetics

 As the X chromosome is one of the sex chromosomes (the other being the Y chromosome), X-linked inheritance is determined by the sex of the parent carrying a specific gene and can often seem complex.
 This is due to the fact that, typically, females have two copies of the X-chromosome, while males have only one copy.
 The difference between dominant and recessive inheritance patterns also plays a role in determining the chances of a child inheriting an X-linked disorder from their parentage.

-Males can only get an X chromosome from their mother whilst females get an X chromosome from both parents.
-As a result, females tend to show higher prevalence of X-linked dominant disorders because they have more of a chance to inherit a faulty X chromosome.
+X-linked dominant disorders tend to affect females more often because they tend to be developmentally fatal in males.
+This is because males have only one copy of X-chromosome while females have two copies.